lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 agent.demo("Go on the quicktour of PEFT")
 ```

-!!! note "Gradio Agent Demo no_load_strategy"
-    For faster performance when using the `agent.demo()` method, you should set the `no_load_strategy` Driver option to True.

-    This turns off Selenium's default load strategy that waits for the page to be fully loaded before giving you back control which was causing a significant slowdown with our `Gradio Agent Demo`.
-Instead, LaVague will detect when the page is loaded.

-    This option is not recommended with the `agent.run()` method however.

 You can take a quick look at the `demo` feature in the video below:

 <figure class="video_container">